dask/dask-blog/_posts/2019-03-30-numba-stencil.md

 # dask.array<transpose, shape=(1000000, 1000, 1000), dtype=int8, chunksize=(125, 1000, 1000)>
 ```

+Note: the `smooth` function above is more commonly referred to as the 2D mean filter in the image processing community.

-Lets break this down a bit
+Now, lets break this down a bit

 Numba Stencils